mohsin-shaikh/AdminX/README.md

 Check out the Demo [here](https://movact.github.io/AdminX/index.html) if you want to have a look at the current progress.

-### Credit
-Credit is where credit's due: This admin template is inspired by the great [AdminLTE](https://adminlte.io/), which is why you might encounter similarity in terms of scope, but we do write all our own components and don't use any of AdminLTEs code.
-AdminLTE is also based on Bootstrap 3 and therefore created with LESS instead of SASS, which is our "go to" css preprocessor.
-We also try to go for a more minimal, clean and modern design.

 ### Documentation
 As this template is still in very early stages of development a documentation is not yet available but the [Bootstrap documentation](http://getbootstrap.com/docs/4.0/getting-started/introduction/) may be a good first start for you to check out, as we try to use as many elements from it as possible.